hsgarn/foosobsplus/README.md

 Click the Restore Defaults button to restore the default sources.

 ### Hot Keys
 FoosOBSPlus uses buttons to do various functions such as increase or decrease scores, switch sides, reset game counts, start timers, etc.  Each button can have a Hot Key assigned to it.
 Pressing ALT plus the assigned Hot Key for the button will function just like pressing the actual button.
 The hot keys can be used in Stream Deck commands to make operating FoosOBSPlus a simple push button affair.
+Unfortunately, there are more buttons than available hot keys so you can not assign a hot key to every button.

 <img align="left" width="552" height="442" src="https://github.com/hsgarn/foosOBSPlus/blob/master/foosOBSPlusSettings4.png">

 <img align="left" width="802" height="442" src="https://github.com/hsgarn/foosOBSPlus/blob/master/foosOBSPlusSettings6.png">

 #### Start Match
 Assigns the hot key for the Start Match button.
-Default hot key is unassigned.
+Default hot key is b.

 #### Pause Match
 Assigns the hot key for the Pause Match button.
-Default hot key is unassigned.
+Default hot key is ,.

 #### Start Game
 Assigns the hot key for the Start Game button.
-Default hot key is unassigned.
+Default hot key is ..

 #### Reset(Team 1)
 Assigns the hot key for the Reset button for Team 1.
-Default hot key is z.
+Default hot key is unassigned.

 #### Reset(Team 2)
 Assigns the hot key for the Reset button for Team 2.
-Default hot key is ,.
+Default hot key is unassigned.

 #### Warn(Team 1)
 Assigns the hot key for the Warn button for Team 1.
-Default hot key is x.
+Default hot key is unassigned.

 #### Warn(Team 2)
 Assigns the hot key for the Warn button for Team 2.
-Default hot key is ..
+Default hot key is unassigned.

-#### <-Switch->(Reset/Warn)
+#### Switch Reset/Warns
 Assigns the hot key to swap the Reset and Warn flags for Team 1 with Team 2.
-Deafult hot key is not assigned.
+Default hot key is unassigned.

 #### Team Names
 ##### Clear(Team 1)
 Assigns the hot key for the Clear button for Team 1's name.
-Default hot key is unassigned.
+Default hot key is f.

 ##### Team 1 Switch Positions
 Assigns the hot key to Switch Team 1 and Team 2's names.
 Default hot key is t.

 ##### Clear(Team 2)
 Assigns the hot key for the Clear button for Team 2's name.
-Default hot key is unassigned.
+Default hot key is h
 ##### Team 2 Switch Positions
 Assigns the hot key for the Switch button for Team 2's names.
 Default hot key is m.

 ##### Switch Teams
-Assigns the hot key to swap Team 1's and Team 2's names (Team, Forward & Goalid) with each other.
+Assigns the hot key to swap Team 1's and Team 2's names (Team, Forward & Goalie) with each other.
 Default hot key is e.

 #### Scores
 ##### -(Team 1)
 Assigns the hot key for the - button for Team 1's score.
-Default hot key is unassigned.
+Default hot key is 4.

 ##### +(Team 1)
 Assigns the hot key for the + button to increase Team 1's score.
 Default hot key is 1.

 ##### -(Team 2)
 Assigns the hot key for the - button for Team 2's score.
-Default hot key is unassigned.
+Default hot key is 8.

 ##### +(Team 2)
 Assigns the hot key for the + button to increase Team 2's score.
 Default hot key is 2.